obeliskos/exoskeleton/README.md

 A .net, windows-specific native web app hosting framework.

 # Overview
-This is an experiment creating a minimal, windows native app hosting framework.
-It is implemented in .net and exposes an api for your html and javascript apps to invoke via javascript object which maps to a 'Com-Visible' C# object hierarchy.
+This is an experiment creating a windows native app hosting framework implemented in .net.
+This application can host and expose an api for your html and javascript apps to invoke via javascript object which maps to a 'Com-Visible' C# object hierarchy.
 Since this applicaton is written in C# and uses the .NET WebBrowser control, it should be noted that the underlying web control is based on Internet Explorer 11.